passagemath/passagemath/src/doc/en/developer/portability_testing.rst

 the Sage distribution.
 A good way to install them is using the Homebrew package manager.

-In fact, Sage provides a tox environment that automatically installs an isolated copy of Homebrew with all prerequisites for bootstrapping::
+In fact, passagemath provides a tox environment that automatically installs an isolated copy of Homebrew with all prerequisites for bootstrapping::

-  [mkoeppe@sage worktree-local]$ tox -e local-homebrew-macos-minimal -- lrslib local-homebrew-macos-minimal create: .../worktree-local/.tox/local-homebrew-macos-minimal local-homebrew-macos-minimal run-test-pre: PYTHONHASHSEED='4246149402'
+  [alice@localhost worktree-local]$ tox -e local-homebrew-macos-minimal -- lrslib local-homebrew-macos-minimal create: .../worktree-local/.tox/local-homebrew-macos-minimal local-homebrew-macos-minimal run-test-pre: PYTHONHASHSEED='4246149402'
   ...